ILWU Local 10 vote unanimously to stop the fascists

 Mumia's New Legal Action

-movement of Mumia's supporters worldwide has called for actions to free Mumia on
+the movement of Mumia's supporters worldwide has called for actions to

-Williams v Pennsylvania.
-The Supreme Court ruled that a prosecutor who “had significant
+case of Williams v Pennsylvania.
+The Supreme Court ruled that a prosecutor

-concerning the very same case.
-This was found to be a conflict of interest, which violates
+very same case.
+This was found to be a conflict of interest, which

-1998-2008.
-Last August Mumia filed a post-conviction appeal based on the Williams decision.
+Mumia filed a post-conviction appeal based on the Williams decision.
 A

 legal victory in Mumia's action will reinstate his appeal rights to assert

 his innocence and the wholesale denial of his due process trial

 Mumia Won “Discovery” But DA's Office Stonewalls